 The page highlights selected meetings, documents, website resources, joint Industry/Government activities and other information concerning natural resource liability, damage, assessment, restoration and related issues.
 We invite your additions, including documents, articles, information on other joint activities and more.
 Information may be sent to email@example.com.

 The Ad-Hoc Industry Natural Resource Management Group has been tracking NRD and related meetings since its found in 1988.
 For a current listing of NRD meetings in the current year, see here.
-A listing of meetings 1988 - 2016 is available upon request.

 In addition to key government and industry websites (see Further Information), the websites listed below contain NRDA case/site information compiled by industry, government and other entities.
 Additional website resources are welcome here.